ACM/EG Expressive 2025 — Call for Submissions

 Guidelines

-All submissions should be 4 pages, written in English, including a title page with an abstract, keywords, and a bibliography.
+All submissions should be between 2 and 4 pages, written in English, including a title page with an abstract, keywords, and a bibliography.
+The required LaTeX template is available from the SRM system.
 Submissions should provide a clear description of the work and the process.
 Posters and demos will be demonstrated and/or displayed at the conference venue.
 Authors of accepted works in all areas of submitted work are encouraged to demonstrate their work; creating a separate submission for a poster and a demo is unnecessary if they refer to the same project.

 Submission